Suomi.fi e-Identification

 - Return address for SLO response.
 This is also a URI in Signicat's platform.

-- Contact persons categorized in technical, support, administrative, other.
+- Contact persons categorised in technical, support, administrative, other.
 This should include both Signicat and customer personnel as needed.

-- Basic information on the organization requesting authentication, i.e. the customer, in the three languages.
+- Basic information on the organisation requesting authentication, i.e. the customer, in the three languages.

 - Requested identity attributes.

 - Flag to indicate if authentication without verification towards the population register is accepted.